Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

    <img src="/img_tableau/Percentage Distribution of Bike Rides Across Seasons.png" width="750" align="left">
 </div>
 <div style="clear: both;"></div>
-The pie chart clearly demonstrates that summer is the most popular season for cycling, with a total of 2,192,634 rides, accounting for 40.02% of the season's total rides.
+<p>The pie chart clearly demonstrates that summer is the most popular season for cycling, with a total of 2,192,634 rides, accounting for 40.02% of the season's total rides.
 Following summer, spring is the next favored season with 1,547,735 rides, making up 28.25% of the rides.
-These figures indicate a strong seasonal trend in cycling habits, with riders significantly preferring the warmer months, which can be clearly seen in the calculation below.
+These figures indicate a strong seasonal trend in cycling habits, with riders significantly preferring the warmer months, which can be clearly seen in the calculation below.</p>

 ### Bike Ride Count and Percentage Distribution per Month for Member and Casual Riders
 <details><summary>View Code</summary>